If you wish to try Starburst, email me at chapinalc@gmail.com.

 Models are listed by the earliest era in which they are capable of solving Starburst, along with a fraction of solutions correct at that era for eras 16 and earlier.
 Human and LLM scores in eras 16 and especially later should not be treated as directly comparable, since LLMs may be able to gain a substantial advantage by throwing knowledge at the problem in those eras.

-Note on calling it an AGI threshold: a model that reaches here has general intelligence roughly on par with or slightly above the average adult American.
-It might (for a time, likely will) not be able to do everything the average human can do on a computer due to non-intelligence limitations such as time horizons, tool use, or perceptual abilities.
+Note on calling it an AGI threshold: a model that reaches here probably has general intelligence roughly on par with the average adult American.
+It might (for a time, likely will) not be able to do everything the average human can do on a computer due to non-intelligence limitations such as time horizons, tool use, hallucinations, or perceptual abilities.
+I’d call a model with every cognitive ability at or above the average adult American strong AGI, even if it’s only average-intelligence-strong-AGI.

 More information about Starburst: https://pennheretic.substack.com/p/you-can-do-fictional-theoretical